-This guide provides an overview of how SAP MaxDB works on Google Cloud Platform (GCP), and provides details that you can use when planning the implementation of a new SAP MaxDB system.
+This guide provides an overview of how SAP MaxDB works on Google Cloud, and provides details that you can use when planning the implementation of a new SAP MaxDB system.

-For details about how to deploy SAP MaxDB on GCP, see:
+For details about how to deploy SAP MaxDB on Google Cloud, see:

 For information from SAP about SAP MaxDB, see the SAP MaxDB Library, which is available in the SAP Help Portal.